cyberbotics/webots/docs/discord/technical-questions.md

 About the robot models, here is a list of available model by default in Webots (but you might find some other maintained by the community on internet): [https://cyberbotics.com/doc/guide/robots](https://cyberbotics.com/doc/guide/robots)

-##### Luftwaffel 03/16/2020 10:35:04
+##### Simon Steinmann [Moderator] 03/16/2020 10:35:04
 So the main difference in performance between Webots and Gazebo (since both use ODE) stems from the model refinement you guys do?
 Like replacing meshes with simple geometry like cylinders and spheres where applicable?
 Also, is there a list of already implemented and future implemented robots.
 For example KUKA or Kinova robotic arms would be very interesting.

 ##### David Mansolino [cyberbotics] 03/16/2020 09:24:49
 It is indeed only for rendering, for physics, you might use the multi-CPU feature of Webots (disable by default): see 'optimalThreadCount' field documentation: [https://www.cyberbotics.com/doc/reference/worldinfo#worldinfo](https://www.cyberbotics.com/doc/reference/worldinfo#worldinfo)

-##### Luftwaffel 03/16/2020 08:37:21
+##### Simon Steinmann [Moderator] 03/16/2020 08:37:21
 `@David Mansolino` Hi, thx for the reply.
 Does Webots use GPU for physics calculation, or just for rendering?
 I tried Webots a little 6 month ago and it definitely looks better visually, but my main concern is the physics simulation speed.

 ##### David Mansolino [cyberbotics] 03/16/2020 06:48:04
-Hi `@Luftwaffel`, generally speaking Webots is faster than Gazebo, this is mainly due to its native intensive usage of the GPU.
+Hi `@Simon Steinmann`, generally speaking Webots is faster than Gazebo, this is mainly due to its native intensive usage of the GPU.
 Many simulations run at a speed way higher than 1-2x real time.
 But the best is to make yourself your own idea by trying it, when you install Webots you get plenty of sample simulations that will allow you to quickly check the simulation speed of Webots on your computer.

-##### Luftwaffel 03/15/2020 19:08:25
+##### Simon Steinmann [Moderator] 03/15/2020 19:08:25
 Hi, I have a general question about Webots, compared to Gazebo or other simulators.
 I'm looking for the best Simulator to use for training Reinforcement learning algorithms.
 One major deciding factor is the simulation speed.
 With gazebo, it is hard for me to get over 1-2x real time factor.
 It simply doesnt scale with more cores, or uses any GPU acceleration for physics calculations.
 Can anyone give me some info, how Webots performs and scales?

 ##### User21 03/13/2020 15:59:09